The Best Online Bachelor’s in Multimedia Design Programs

 For those considering careers in multimedia art and animation, the Bureau of Labor Statistics (BLS) projects 8% employment growth% by 2026.
 Similarly, art and design careers are projected to grow 4% during that period.
 As consumers crave more realistic film special effects and video game graphics, the demand for new computer hardware and additional multimedia artists also increases.

-- Careers with a Bachelor’s in Multimedia Design
+Online Bachelor’s in Multimedia Design Program Ranking Guidelines

 The Penn State World Campus, established in 1998, serves over 13,000 students.
 The bachelor of design in digital multimedia is an interdisciplinary program for distance learners interested in pursuing careers in multi–domain digital design.
 Graduates work in creative industries, including digital media, product design, and digital marketing.
 Students learn how to develop their style of design through training in computer graphics, photography for communications, multimedia design, and application development.